MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 > [!NOTE]
 > - Information in this article relates to the upgraded Viva Connections app.
 Viva Connections includes *both the desktop and mobile experiences*.
-It may be modified before it's generally available for all customers.

 **Viva Connections is:**